tassiluca/master-thesis-notes/notes.md

 - the abstraction layer leverages scala multi-platform compiler capabilities, targeting JVM, Javascript and Native platforms.
   - the _product-to-platform_ interface is a contract defining the platform-specific functionalities, which are appropriately implemented in each supported backend according to the target platform.
+  - an adapter of the exposed API will be implemented to be accessible from all the platforms.
+    - for example, in native platform, leveraging scala native, an adapter will be implemented to make the API accessible from native languages through C ABI.
 - the transpilation infrastructure allow to generate a consistent user-side facade over the scafi API, tailored to the specific target language of choice (similarly to the approach described in [^1]).
   - important: the _user-to-product_ interface contains only the bindings to access the software product, implemented using a _foreign function interface_ (FFI) library for the specific targeted language.
     - for example, when targeting the native platform, the transpilation infrastructure must be able to generate bindings via the C ABI using ad-hoc FFI libraries (e.g. [`swig`](https://www.swig.org/)).